ofiwg/libfabric/man/fi_endpoint.3.md

 Calling connect or accept on an endpoint will implicitly enable an endpoint if it has not already been enabled.

-Fi_enable may also be used to re-enable an endpoint that has been disabled as a result of experiencing a critical error.
+fi_enable may also be used to re-enable an endpoint that has been disabled as a result of experiencing a critical error.
 Applications should check the return value from fi_enable to see if a disabled endpoint has successfully be re-enabled.